Get Free Solar Panel Quotes

 Besides electricity usage, a few other factors affect how many solar panels you need.
 These include:

-• Direction and orientation of the roof
+• Direction and orientation of your roof – does the pitch of your roof face north, south, east or west?;

-• Type of solar panels
+• Type of solar panels;

-• Solar panel efficiency
+• Solar panel efficiency, and;

 Geographic location